Child & Language Development

 Jo's Milestones in Relation to School Interpreting

-Jo's development is on par with what is to be expected from a 3 or 4-year-old preschooler.
+Jo's development is on par with what is expected for a 3- or 4-year-old preschooler.
 Her first language is ASL, and she is demonstrating continued skill acquisition, such as accurately using negation and possessives and integrating more complex handshapes.
 Her sentences are overall becoming more complex in nature.
 She shows positive Theory of Mind development through instances of imitating her mother in the video, as well as other cognitive milestones like being able to identify herself through physical characteristics.
 Finally, her psychosocial development was shown positively through play.
 The nature of her play was dramatic and rooted in make-believe.
 Additionally, Jo can be seen in the video negotiating with her mother when it comes to the terms of play.
 All of these factors show that Jo has had positive milestone development to this point in her life.
 The video shows that she has strong foundations in Basic Interpersonal Communicative Skills (BICS).
 However, because she hasn't spent time in an academic setting, she still needs to build skills in English, especially in relation to Cognitive Academic Language Proficiency (CALP).

 The educational team should also consider: